dzangolab/fastify/packages/user/README.md

   }
 }
 ```
 Some IDE may throw error on `@dzangolab/fastify-user` pointing out the module could'nt be found.
-To resolve it, we can add a import statement:
+To resolve it, we can add an import statement:
 ```typescript
 import { UserProfile } from "@dzangolab/fastify-user";
 ```